Stoncs/messanger/README.md

 ## Additional goals:

-- WebSoket ❌
+- Group chat ✅
 - Profile page with the ability to change the avatar, nickname ❌
 - Admins can remove chat members, change chat name, and delete chat ❌
-- Group chat ✅
+- WebSoket ❌
+- Add site to hosting ❌